Track: Hollins Cross – Greenlands

 Rating: Technical / Speed / Fun: | |

 Surface: Mainly grass and dirt with a bit of shale & gritstone in places.

-Location: SK 130 846 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 130 846 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Starting from the ridge at Hollins Cross the bridleway heads west, straight towards Greenlands, ending at a junction of the bridleway that comes down from Mam Tor and the lane down to Edale.